-Good design changes how people think and feel — influencing their actions and transforming their experience.
+design has the power to change how people think and feel — influencing actions, transforming experience

 learn more about the studio

 The CCA national contest assesses the writing, photography, video and graphic design skills of cooperative communications teams.

 The 2018 CCA contest had 610 entries from 58 different companies.
 Local cooperative Walton EMC took home several trophies including two second-place awards for publications designed by mPrint Design:

 -Brochure Award, commercial services brochure

 The awards are judged by other cooperatives.
 They are conscious of industry and owner-member needs, so their recognition is especially meaningful.
 Congrats Walton EMC!